dimajix/flowman/docs/setup/installation.md

 ### Download & Install Hadoop Utils for Windows

-If you are trying to run the application on Windows, you also need the *Hadoop Winutils*, which is a set of DLLs required for the Hadoop libraries to be working.
+If you are trying to run Flowman on Windows, you also need the *Hadoop Winutils*, which is a set of DLLs required for the Hadoop libraries to be working.
 You can get a copy at https://github.com/kontext-tech/winutils .
 Once you downloaded the appropriate version, you need to place the DLLs into a directory `$HADOOP_HOME/bin`, where `HADOOP_HOME` refers to some arbitrary location of your choice on your Windows PC.
 You also need to set the following